camiracle/cloud-pizza/README.md

 ### Call the API

 After deploying to AWS, test the api with the following command, swapping out the account id and region in the URL.
 The requests will fail periodically, to simulate a failure.
 Swapping out "bacon" for "pineapple" in the request will cause the state machine to fail.
-Changing "isDelivery" to false will cause the state machine to call a different lambda.
+Changing "isDelivery" to false will change the output status to "ready for pickup".

     curl -X POST \
       -d '{"isDelivery": true, "pizzas": [{"crust": "handTossed", "size": "medium", "toppings": [{"ingredient": "bacon", "location": "whole" }]}]}' \